TanishkDhope/AgriChain/README.md

 - Please open issues or PRs for bugs/features.
 Keep changes small and focused.
 If you modify contracts, add or update tests in `smart_contracts/test/`.

-License

-- Add a license file (e.g., `LICENSE`) as appropriate for your project.
-None is included by default.

-Contact / Next steps

-- If you want, I can:
-  - Run the frontend and backend locally and verify basic endpoints.
-  - Build and run contract tests with Foundry.
-  - Add a CI workflow to run tests/builds automatically.

--- AgriChain README (auto-generated)